pydicom/deid/docs/getting-started.md

 empty SecondaryCaptureDeviceSoftwareVersions
 ```

 Each section is indicated by `%filter`, and within sections, a set of criteria are defined under a `LABEL`.
+The formatting of this is inspired by both [CTP](http://mircwiki.rsna.org/index.php?title=The_CTP_DICOM_Filter) and [Singularity](http://singularity.lbl.gov/bootstrap-image#post), which is based on RPM.

 ##### How are images filtered?
 You can imagine an image starting at the top of the file, and moving down line by line.
 If at any point it doesn't pass criteria, it is flagged and placed with the group, and no further checking is done.
 For this purpose, the sections are ordered by their specificity and preference.
 This means that, for the above, by placing blacklist after graylist we are saying that an image that could be flagged to be both in the blacklist and graylist will hit the graylist first.
 This is logical because the graylist corresponds to a specific set of image header criteria for which we know how to clean.
 We only resort to general blacklist criteria if we make it far enough and haven't been convinced that there isn't PHI.